Schrausser/FunktionWin/README.md

 Helmert, F. R. (1876).
 Ueber Die Wahrscheinlichkeit Der Potenzsummen Der Beobachtungsfehler Und Über Einige Damit Im Zusammenhange Stehende Fragen. *Zeitschrift Für Mathematik Und Physik 21*: 192–219. https://gdz.sub.uni-goettingen.de/id/PPN599415665_0021.

+Pearson, K. (1895).
+Contributions to the Mathematical Theory of Evolution.
+II.
+Skew Variation in Homogeneous Material. *Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences 186*: 343–414. https://doi.org/10.1098/rsta.1895.0010.

-Pearson, K. (1900).
+———.
+(1900).
 X. On the criterion that a given system of deviations from the probable in the case of a correlated system of variables is such that it can be reasonably supposed to have arisen from random sampling. *The London, Edinburgh, and Dublin Philosophical Magazine and Journal of Science 50* (302): 157–75. https://doi.org/10.1080/14786440009463897.

 ———.
 (1914).
 On the Probability That Two Independent Distributions of Frequency Are Really Samples of the Same Population, with Special Reference to Recent Work on the Identity of Trypanosome Strains. *Biometrika 10*: 85–154. https://doi.org/10.1093/biomet/10.1.85.